International Mother Language Day 2022 is on Monday, 21st February.

 ⮚ It makes students remain connected to their cultural roots.

-⮚ Being taught in their mother tongue kinds of providing an equal opportunity to all regardless of their status, geographic location or different ethnic backgrounds.
+⮚ Being taught in their mother tongue kinds of provides an equal opportunity to all regardless of their status, geographic location, or different ethnic backgrounds.

 ⮚ Using a mother tongue helps a child develop their critical thinking and literacy skills